bbauska/JS-svg/README.md

   }
 </pre>

-The for loop structure is succinctly divided into three sections.
-We first initialize the iterator, then set the terminating condition, and then decide how we're going to vary the iterator.
-Here's the for loop version of our previous example, where we logged the value of i to the browser console on each iteration.
+<p>The for loop structure is succinctly divided into three sections.
+We
+first initialize the iterator, then set the terminating condition, and then decide how we're going to vary the iterator.
+Here's the for loop version of our previous example, where we logged the value of i to the browser console on each iteration.</p>

 <pre>
 for (let i = 0; i &lt;= 99;
   i++) { console.log(i); }
 </pre>

-You don't always have to increment the iterator.
-You can just as easily reverse the loop and have it count down from 99 to 0 by making a few tweaks.
+<p>You don't always have to increment the iterator.
+You can just as easily
+reverse the loop and have it count down from 99 to 0 by making a few tweaks.</p>

 <pre>
 for (let i = 99; i &gt;= 0;
   i--) { console.log(i); }
 </pre>

-It is common to use the value of the iterator in the body of the for loop in combination with other variables to achieve some dynamic result.
+<p>It is common to use the value of the iterator in the body of the for
+loop in combination with other variables to achieve some dynamic result.
-In our opening generative sketch for example, I used i to progressively increase the radiusX and radiusY of each ellipse.
+In our opening generative sketch for example, I used i to progressively increase the radiusX and radiusY of each ellipse.</p>

 <pre>
 // <i>Run a loop (a randomised number of times) to create our ellipses.</i>